Open Bible Data Home About News OET Key

 The word Exodus comes from the Greek word meaning ‘departure’ or ‘leaving’.
 Hebrew readers call this document ‘Shemōt’ which is the second word in the Hebrew and means ‘Names’.
 Some European and other translations call it ‘The second book of Mosheh/Moses’.

-The pantek told indeed of this document the concerning the became of God of time impaawe din the slavery his people and he founded them as a nation that was hopeful of a good future.
+The overview told indeed of this document the concerning the became of God of time impaawe din the slavery his people and he founded them as a nation that was hopeful of a good future.

 Mosheh is the most important person in this account.
 He was chosen by God to lead his people out of slavery and right out of Egypt.
 The Ten Commandments are another well-known component of this document and can be found in chapter twenty.